 Some choose to make this self-power/other power relationship between themselves and a deity.
-Additional power becomes personified as a god; the Greek and artist have their Muse.
+Other power becomes personified as a god; the Greeks and artist have their Muse.
 ‘My Muse is talking to me’ is a recognition of other power.

 But I see the other power as the cosmos itself, including the subconscious that does a lot of the work—a more Zen, Taoist viewpoint.
 Fall back on the universe; it has its way of working; we can see it, learn it, use it.
 To swim with the current, not against it.

 Wisdom is to use each at the appropriate time.